clojuredocs/guides/articles/ecosystem/libraries_authoring.md

 KEY BLOCK-----" and "-----END PGP PUBLIC KEY BLOCK-----") into the form on your Clojars profile page.

-For more info on working with Clojars, [the Clojars wiki](https://github.com/ato/clojars-web/wiki/About).
+For more info on working with Clojars, see [the Clojars wiki](https://github.com/ato/clojars-web/wiki/About).

 Once your Clojars account is all set up, and it has your public keys,